Genine Graham

-Genine Graham (9 December 1926, London – 11 May 1997, London) was an English actress.
+Genine Graham (9 December 1926 – 11 May 1997) was an English actress.
 She trained at LAMDA, and played the title role of the mermaid Miranda in the original West End production of Peter Blackmore's play, later filmed with Glynis Johns.
 She also appeared on Broadway opposite Katharine Hepburn in a revival of Bernard Shaw's The Millionairess in 1952; and presented the TV series Mail Call (1955–56) with her husband John Witty.